 The length of the discursive introduction example and the number of body paragraphs can vary based on the topic’s complexity and the text’s required length.
 Additionally, adjust the outline according to specific assignment guidelines or your personal preferences.

-Many students wonder how to write a discursive essay.
-With the following guidelines, you can easily complete it as if you were one of the professional essay writers for hire.
-Look at these effective steps and create your outstanding text.
+Many students find writing a discursive essay challenging.
+With the following guidelines, you can easily complete it as if you were a professional essay writer.
+Follow these effective steps to create your outstanding text.

-- Select a topic that sparks interest and is debatable.
+Select a topic that sparks interest and is debatable.
 Ensure it is suitable for discursive examples with multiple viewpoints.
+Here is a list of 10 trending discursive essay topics:

 2. Brainstorm your ideas: